iZackk26/Extended-Reality/main.md

-Now knowing this, there are some ethical concerns that are associated with the use of virtual reality in the field of education, be it school, college or university, these include the following. [@SKULMOWSKI2023100023]
+Now knowing this, there are some ethical concerns that are associated with the use of virtual reality in the field of education, be it school, college or university, these include the following [@SKULMOWSKI2023100023].

 1. Manipulation:
     VR can be misused to manipulate students, as the high level of realism in VR